 [††] Much like Hershberger, she suggests e-readers because they hold many books without incurring excess luggage fees.
 I tend to favor a real book, personally, because my beautiful intentions to read are often thwarted by actual desire to see and do—or the resulting sleepiness from having seen and done!
 One book will suffice in such cases.
 Had I longer trips with more planned leisure time, I’d consider the e-reader.

-[‡‡] Okay, I’d still be excited if they weren’t about a vacation spot, because books, but still the prospect of adventure increases my excitement.
+[‡‡] I’d still be excited if they weren’t about a vacation spot (because books) but the prospect of adventure still increases my excitement.